Updated 1-6-2025

 Warbeard Irish Red remains one of their most requested flagship beers.
 I would also recommend the HighBeam IPA.
 Drinkers who prefer a lighter brew will appreciate the Falconer’s Wheat and Teter Rock Kölsch.

-PRO TIP: Check the brewery’s Facebook page for announcements about events, which often include comedy shows and live bands.
+PRO TIP: Check the brewery’s Facebook page for event announcements, which often include comedy shows and live bands.
 Leashed pets are welcome in the tasting room.

 PRO TIP: